Reichenbach, Upper Palatinate: Early history and Middle Ages

 Reichenbach experienced an early bloom in the first decades of its existence.
-After the Wittelsbach 1204 over the Bailiwick had lost Reichenbach its regional importance.
-In the 14th century took a turn for the better.
-In the beginning of the 15th century, the monastery was largely re-built in Gothic style and surrounded by fortifications.
-These prevented the Hussiteneinfälle in 1428 and 1433.
+After the Wittelsbach dynasty took over the Vogtei (bailiwick) in 1204, Reichenbach lost its regional importance.
+At the beginning of the 15th century, the monastery was largely rebuilt in Gothic style and surrounded by fortifications.
+These averted the Hussite invasions in 1428 and 1433.

-In the 15th century, Reichenbach had the status of a market.
-It territorially belonged to the upper part of the Wittelsbach Kurpfalz, the residence of the city of Ahmadabad was administered.

-Under the principle cuius regio, eius religio stood there after the 1555 Land Lord, the religion of his subjects to be determined.
-It was through Ottheinrich of 1556 to 1559 as Elector Palatine amtierte, the Lutheran Confession made mandatory.
-The monastery was repealed in 1556.
-In Reichenbach, it was John Hagnus, a graduate of the University of Wittenberg, the Protestant Church to enforce order.
-During the subsequent reign of Frederick III, Elector.
-(1559–1576), a supporter of the reformed, Calvinist direction of Protestantism, was Hagnus as other Lutheran clergyman dismissed.
-The Calvinist iconoclasts destroyed in 1570 by Reichenbacher monastery many artworks.
+Under the principle of cuius regio, eius religio after 1555 it was up to the ruler to determine the religion of his subjects.
+Otto Henry, Elector Palatinate from 1556 to 1559, made official the Lutheran confession and dissolved the monastery in 1556.
+In Reichenbach, it was up to Johannes Hagnus, a graduate of the University of Wittenberg, to enforce the regulation.
+During the subsequent reign of Elector Friedrich III (1559–1576), who was a follower of the reformed Calvinist school, Hagnus was dismissed together with many other Lutheran clergymen.
+Around 1570 many works of art inside Reichenbach Abbey were destroyed by Calvinist iconoclasts.

-From 1626 was carried out by the new ruler, the Electorate of Bavaria, the re-Catholisation Reichenbach.
-1661 electors under administration rose again in the Benedictine monastery, which from 1669 under the administration of St. Emmeram stood in Regensburg.
-Until 1695 the monastery was again an independent abbey and saw a second bloom.
+From 1626, the new Electorate of Bavaria re-catholicized Reichenbach.
+Under the new Electoral administration in 1661, Benedictines moved back into the monastery which from 1669 fell under the management of Saint Emmeram's Abbey in Regensburg.
+In 1695, the monastery again became an independent abbey and experienced a second flourishing.